 It’s easy to forget how challenging a 14er is when you live in Colorado and everyone seems to have conquered them.
 Living in Boulder it feels like people run them twice each morning before breakfast.
 But don’t misjudge it.
 No matter how fit you are – even if you live at altitude, if you are not well prepared it could be a truly miserable experience.
 Elisabeth and I got held up near the summit when we came across a (very fit looking) woman who was suffering from hypothermia, not thinking clearly, and was shaking and crying, trying blindly to get down the rocks from the summit.
 Thank goodness Elisabeth was well prepared.
 We got the woman into an alcove out of the wind, gave her a few cups of hot coffee, and Elisabeth sacrificed her own gloves, scarf and extra windbreaker.
 We arranged a place where the woman could leave the clothes at the bottom for us to collect later – and we were so relieved to find them there when we got down – it meant the woman made it.
 14ers (even this ‘easy one’) are not easy.

 We read about the mountain before we went (try 14ers.com to start with).
-Thick hiking socks, good hiking boots/shoes, plenty of water/food are all necessary.
+Thick hiking socks, good hiking boots/shoes such as danner boots, plenty of water/food are all necessary.
 Take a decent amount of layers of clothes.
 Not big thick layers, but multiple sweater, windbreaker and two tshirts underneath is good – and I was glad to have worn bike pants under yoga pants, and had additional pants with me just in case – it all came in handy.
 Gloves and beanie are essential.
 There were a lot of people on the mountain that day in shorts and nothing else.
 And none of them were having fun.
 If you’d like to see my 5 Tips for Hiking Mt.
 Bierstadt, you can find them here, or at the bottom of this post.

 I learned a lot about myself that day.
 I found out I am pretty tough.
 I now know I am really stubborn.
 I didn’t know I would make it, but I knew I could take one more step.
 So I did that.
 I’m glad I didn’t start counting the steps – that would have driven me nuts.